ProfRandom/WCB-Canon/Canon Files/Stars 2 — Structure and Evolution.md

 Newly formed stars, then don't have basic compositions in any fundamental way different from the previous generation.

->In fact, if the "heat death" model of the universe is correct, star formation will _decrease_ with time, neutron stars, quark stars, and black holes will eventually replace self-luminous fusors, and everything will settle into a "steady state" that will persist for eternity.## Abstract
+>In fact, if the "heat death" model of the universe is correct, star formation will _decrease_ with time, neutron stars, quark stars, and black holes will eventually replace self-luminous fusors, and everything will settle into a "steady state" that will persist for eternity.
-**Major Topics:**
-- Examines how **stellar main sequence lifetimes** constrain system habitability and the emergence of complex life.
-- Draws on Turnbull & Tarter’s external “habstar” criteria (not adopted into WCB lexicon):
-  - Must be main sequence, non-variable, have a habitable zone, and **age ≥ 3.0 Ga**.
-- Establishes that any star with **Q < 3.0 Ga** cannot be considered habitable for long-term biospheres.
-- Using WCB’s **Main Sequence Equations of State**, calculates the spectral class threshold:
-  - **F0.81 or later** → main sequence lifetime ≥ 3.0 Ga.
-  - Confirms that “solar analogs” (F2 and later, through K and M) meet this criterion.
-- Biological timeline analogies from Earth:
-  - **Great Oxygenation Event** (~2.4 Ga ago; at ~47% Earth’s current age).
-  - **Appearance of complex life** (~600 Ma ago; at ~88% Earth’s current age).
-- Implications:
-  - Earth-analog worlds must be **≥ 2.0 Ga old** for aerobic atmospheres to arise.
-  - **≥ 4.0 Ga old** for complex indigenous life.
-  - Minimum “colonizable” planetary age ~2.0 Ga.
-- Provides tabulated stellar lifetimes by spectral class:
-  - O, B, A: too short (< 3 Ga).
-  - F: borderline (2.36–7.46 Ga).
-  - G, K, M, L: comfortably long (≥ 7.46 Ga to trillions of years).

-**Key Terms & Symbols:**
-- **Q [sci]:** stellar main sequence lifetime (in Ga or ⨀-relative).
-- **Great Oxygenation Event [sci].**
-- **Solar Analog [sci].**

-**Cross-Check Notes:**
-- Stellar lifetimes and solar analog ranges already canonical; this file reframes them in terms of biological timescales.
-- **Habstar** is an external term; acknowledged here but not adopted into WCB usage.
-- **Status:** [EXPANDED] — expands canon with habitability timescales and biological evolution benchmarks.
+>